 Please try setting the RewriteBase in the .htaccess file:

 If you run Kirby in a subfolder, make sure to set the RewriteBase according to the name of your subfolder:

 Broken data after saving

-Pls. make sure that you are using the minimum required version of PHP, which is 5.4 since Kirby 2.2.
-We recommend using the most recent PHP version that is available to you, preferably PHP 7, but at least 5.6 or 5.5.
+Please make sure that you use the minimum required version of PHP, which is 5.6 since Kirby 2.5.11 (and 5.4 since Kirby 2.2).
+We recommend using the most recent PHP version that is available to you, preferably PHP 7, but at least 5.6.